Kotai: Places of interest

 To the west of the temple of the Sun, are three small temples, two facing the east, and one, the north.
-That facing the north is a very small Vaishnav temple, with only a fragment of tho shrine remaining.
-Of the east-facing temples, one has only the shrine left; on tho walls are carved figures of Surya on the west face, and shardulas in tho recesses.
-Varaha has fallen off the south wall, and there is a figure of Granpati on the linteL Of the other temple, part of the porch as well as the shrine remains.
+That facing the north is a very small Vaishnav temple, with only a fragment of the shrine remaining.
+Of the east-facing temples, one has only the shrine left; on the walls are carved figures of Surya on the west face, and shardulas in the recesses.
+Varaha has fallen off the south wall, and there is a figure of Ganpati on the lintel of the other temple, part of the porch as well as the shrine remains.
 Over the head of the shrine door are carved the patrons of the nine planets.
-Outside on the north wall is Narsimha and on tho west Vishnu, both much time-worn.
+Outside on the north wall is Narsimha and on the west Vishnu, both much time-worn.
 Across a ravine to the north-east are fragments of two other temples facing west.
 Of the first and higher, only the plain square pillars of the hall and the lower part of the shrine are standing.
 The door is surrounded by an architrave of three members, two fasciae carved with creeper pattern, and a cyma recta with leaves.
 On the lintel is a Ganpati, and outside two weather-worn figures.
-The lower ruin is a fragment of the shrine of a Surya temple, with Ganpati on tho lintel, and the nine planets on tho frieze.
+The lower ruin is a fragment of the shrine of a Surya temple, with Ganpati on the lintel, and the nine planets on tho frieze.
 There are no figures outside.
 On this part of the hill, foundations show that whole edifices must have been carted away for building purposes.